ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 {: #fig-resp-h2 title="Example HTTP Response over HTTP/2"}

+## Note About Draft Versions

+\[\[RFC editor: please remove this section before publication.]]

+In order to allow implementations to support multiple draft versions of this specification during its development, we introduce the "connect-udp-version" header.
+When sent by the client, it contains a list of draft numbers supported by the client (e.g., "connect-udp-version: 0, 2").
+When sent by the proxy, it contains a single draft number selected by the proxy from the list provided by the client (e.g., "connect-udp-version: 2").
+Sending this header is RECOMMENDED but not required.

 # Encoding of Proxied UDP Packets {#datagram-encoding}

 UDP packets are encoded using HTTP Datagrams {{HTTP-DGRAM}} with the